Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Convergence rates of DSCMD-N

-In this section, we provide a general framework for convergence rate analysis by selecting different stepsizes under different effects of noise slowly decreasing rates $\{r_t\}$.
-We also show that, in some situations of $\{r_t\}$, by selecting some stepsizes of $\{\aaa_t\}$, the best achievable rate of $O(\f{1}{\sqrt{T}})$ for centralized subgradient method for nonsmooth convex optimization, can be obtained for DSCMD-N method and DSCDA-N method.
-We present the results on expected rate and high probability rate in the following session.
+In this section, we provide a general framework for convergence rate analysis by selecting different stepsizes under different effects of noise decaying rates $\{r_t\}$.
+We also show that, in some situations of $\{r_t\}$, by selecting some stepsizes of $\{\aaa_t\}$, the best achievable rate of $O(\f{1}{\sqrt{T}})$ for centralized subgradient method for nonsmooth convex optimization, can be obtained for DSCMD-N. We present the results on expected rate and high probability rate in the following section.